Skip to main content

 When should you register your sound recording?

-It's best practice to register a sound recording with a CMO once it's confirmed for, but always before, its .
+It's best practice to register a sound recording with a CMO once it's confirmed for, but always before, its The official distribution of a sound recording offered for public consumption and sale..

-If you're a member of a CMO, then all your and sound recordings should always be registered with them.
-Both and creators should always ensure the registration is done.
+If you're a member of a CMO, then all your In the context of music, when a musical work is played live or on a sound recording. and sound recordings should always be registered with them.
+Both Refers to a creator who has a record label or music publisher contract. and Not affiliated with any other entity or company. creators should always ensure the registration is done.

 For a performer signed to a record label, the registration of the sound recording is usually done by the label.